thoth-tech/ThothTech-Documentation-Website/src/content/docs/products/splashkit/SplashKit Tutorials/Onboarding/01-windows-installation.md

 ### Install msys2

-When the installer is downloaded, run it, you will get a pop up that looks like the following:
+When the installer is downloaded, run it, you might get a pop up like the following:

 ![msys2](/splashkit/windows-installation-fig2.png)

-You will need to click `more info` then click run.
-The following shows the screenshots of each step and the options selected:
+If you do, you will need to click `more info` then click run.

+The following shows the steps of each part of the install for msys2:

 ![msys2](/splashkit/windows-installation-fig4.png)